grpc/grpc-swift-protobuf/Sources/GRPCProtobuf/Documentation.docc/Articles/API-stability-of-generated-code.md

 As gRPC Swift is developed the generated code may need to rely on newer functionality from its runtime counterparts (`GRPCCore` and `GRPCProtobuf`).
-This means that you should use the versions of `protoc-gen-grpc-swift` and `protoc-gen-swift` resolved with your package rather than getting them from an out-of-band (such as `homebrew`).
+This means that you should use the versions of `protoc-gen-grpc-swift-2` and `protoc-gen-swift` resolved with your package rather than getting them from an out-of-band (such as `homebrew`).